Krishpraj/Krishpraj/README.md

 ---

 ### 🌟 Fun Fact
-When I'm not coding, I’m probably trying to explain to my Wi-Fi why it should love me back, debugging my smart home setup, or convincing my keyboard it’s a musical instrument.
+A keyboard is a musical instrument
 ---

 💡 *“Technology is best when it brings people together.”*